sharat87/prestige/docs/content/guides/syntax.md

 Here, we defined two requests, separated by the line containing `###`.
 The first is a `POST` request that sends a JSON body (an object with two fields).
 The second is a `GET` request to a different URL.

-Requests can be executed by hitting <kbd>Ctrl+Enter</kbd> while the cursor is in the body block, just as in the headers block.
+Requests can be executed by hitting ((Ctrl+Enter)) while the cursor is in the body block, just as in the headers block.

 ## Separator Lines